darby-felter/VSCode_Debugger_Scala/README.md

 Next, at the top of your `hw#.scala` type in another `package tester`

-At this point you should be ready to set a break point within your main `hw#.scala` and click the green triangle on the debugger panel
+At this point you should be ready to set a break point within your main `hw#.scala` and click the green triangle on the debugger panel.
+I have found that you also need to set a break point in `HelloTests.scala` at the line where you call `hw#.functionName(arg1, arg2, etc...)`